graphql/graphql-spec/rfcs/InputUnion.md

 If a solution places any restrictions on member types, compliance with these restrictions should be fully validated during schema building (analagous to how interfaces enforce restrictions on member types).

-### A member type may be a Scalar
+### A member type may be a Leaf type

-In addition to containing Input types, an Input Union may also contain Scalars.

-### A member type may be an Enum

-In addition to containing Input types, an Input Union may also contain `Scalar`s or `Enum`s.
+In addition to containing Input types, member type may also contain Leaf types like `Scalar`s or `Enum`s.

-* Objection: An input union containing both a `String` and an `Enum` would be impossible to distinguish.
+* Objection: Multiple Leaf types serialize the same way, making it impossible to distinguish the type.
+For example, a `String`, `ID` and `Enum`.
+* Objection: Output polymorphism is restricted to Object types only.
+Supporting Leaf types in Input polymorphism would create a new inconsistency.

 ## Use Cases